 In April 2013, AZ announced top-line results of OSKIRA-1, a Phase 3 study to assess the efficacy and safety of fostamatinib.
 OSKIRA-1 had two primary endpoints: assessing signs and symptoms of RA as measured by ACR20 response rates, and an X-ray endpoint known as mTSS (modified Total Sharp Score).
-In the OSKIRA-1 study, fostamatinib achieved a statistically significant improvement in American College of Rheumatology (ACR) 20 response rate at 24 weeks in both the 100 mg twice daily group and the group that received 100 mg twice daily for four weeks followed by 150 mg once daily (49%, p<0.001 and 44%, p=0.006 respectively) compared to placebo (34%).
+In the OSKIRA-1 study, fostamatinib achieved a statistically significant improvement in ACR 20 response rate at 24 weeks in both the 100 mg twice daily group and the group that received 100 mg twice daily for four weeks followed by 150 mg once daily (49%, p<0.001 and 44%, p=0.006 respectively) compared to placebo (34%).
 Fostamatinib did not demonstrate a statistically significant difference in mTSS compared to placebo at 24 weeks for either dose (p=0.252 and p=0.170, respectively).
 The safety and tolerability findings for fostamatinib observed in the OSKIRA-1 study were generally consistent with those previously reported for the TASKi Phase 2 program.
 The most commonly reported adverse events were typical of those seen in earlier studies, including hypertension, diarrhea, nausea, headache and nasopharyngitis (common cold).
-OSKIRA-1 randomized 923 patients who had experienced an inadequate response to MTX and, over a 24-week period, evaluated the effectiveness of two dosing regimens of fostamatinib (100 mg twice daily or fostamatinib 100 mg twice daily for four weeks followed by 150 mg once daily) in combination with MTX versus placebo in combination with MTX.
-Patients on fostamatinib remained on treatment in OSKIRA-1 for 12 months.
-The OSKIRA-2 and OSKIRA-3 results are expected to be announced later in the second quarter of 2013.

 In December 2012, AZ announced top-line results of OSKIRA-4, a Phase 2b monotherapy study of fostamatinib.
 OSKIRA-4 was a six month study evaluating improvements in signs and symptoms of RA in 280 patients who had never previously used a DMARD, were DMARD intolerant or had an inadequate response to DMARDs and were randomized to receive fostamatinib as a monotherapy, adalimumab as a monotherapy, or placebo.
-Three dose regimens of fostamatinib were evaluated in OSKIRA-4: 100mg twice daily, 100mg twice daily for a month followed by 150mg once daily, and 100mg twice daily for a month followed by 100mg once daily.
+Three dose regimens of fostamatinib were evaluated in OSKIRA-4 in 100mg twice daily, 100mg twice daily for a month followed by 150mg once daily, and 100mg twice daily for a month followed by 100mg once daily.
 OSKIRA-4 had two primary objectives-a superiority comparison to placebo at 6 weeks and a non-inferiority analysis against adalimumab monotherapy at 24 weeks as measured by change from baseline in DAS28 score (a composite endpoint assessing signs and symptoms of RA).
-In the OSKIRA-4 study, fostamatinib as a monotherapy met the first primary objective, showing a statistically significant superior DAS28 score change from baseline compared to placebo at 6 weeks at the 100mg twice daily dose and the 100mg twice daily for a month followed by 150mg once daily dose, but not at the 100mg twice daily for a month followed by 100mg once daily dose.
+In the OSKIRA-4 study, fostamatinib as a monotherapy met the first primary objective, showing a statistically significant superior DAS28 score change from baseline compared to placebo at 6 weeks at the 100mg twice daily dose.
 The OSKIRA-4 study did not meet its second primary objective as all fostamatinib monotherapy doses were inferior to adalimumab monotherapy at week 24 based on DAS28.
-The adalimumab monotherapy

-ACR20 result at the 24 week endpoint was 59%.
+The adalimumab monotherapy ACR20 result at the 24 week endpoint was 59%.
 The safety and tolerability findings for fostamatinib as reported in the OSKIRA-4 study were generally consistent with that previously observed in the TASKi Phase 2 program.